-Flourishing ESports eye Games link for extra boost
+Flourishing eSports eye Games link for extra boost

 "This will be the biggest sport in the world within 20 years," said Logitech CEO Bracken Darrell, whose company has been making computer and gaming equipment for decades and is now riding the wave of eSports.

-Logitech has enjoyed 25-35 percent growth annually in the past four years alone, Darrell said.
+Logitech's gaming division has enjoyed a 25-35 percent growth annually in the past four years alone, Darrell said, adding they were equipment makers "just like Nike is for athletes".

 Tournaments around the world are packing arenas, with the Beijing's Birds Nest stadium, host of the 2008 Olympics, filling up for last month's League of Legends World Championship final, which also attracted 60 million viewers online.